• Home

 Wait, there’s more to it if you invest this money in a 401(k) plan (retirement saving) and your company matches only 2% of your contribution.
 You can be a millionaire in just 17 years!

-Now, before you start finding ways to save $40 per day from household income, set the automatic withdrawal of $600 each month from yours and your spouse’s checking accounts.
+Now, before you start finding ways to save $40 per day from household income, set the automatic withdrawal of $600 each month from your and your spouse’s checking accounts.

-Get it deposited in to pre-tax (401 k) plan.
-If you exhaust the limit and still have money left to invest, but it in IRA/Roth IRA.
+Get it deposited into a pre-tax (401 k) plan.
+If you exhaust the limit and still have money left to invest, put it in IRA/Roth IRA.

 I was thanking David for the guide below, to make you understand what you need to do to save 1 hour of your wage.